St. Louis, MO

 Whiplash, a sprain or strain of the neck tissue, is a common and well-known car accident injury.
 Whiplash occurs in accidents when the head and neck move suddenly and drastically.
 This severe movement can cause serious damage to the neck’s muscles and ligaments.
 Whiplash injuries vary from person to person with different levels of damage depending on the person’s health and the gravity of the accident.
 Patients often suffer from generalized neck pain, swelling, and sometimes paralysis of the vocal cords.
 This injury is common after rear-end collisions.

 Chest injuries resulting from car accidents are often some of the most severe.
 These injuries come from blunt force trauma sustained in high-speed, high-impact collisions.
+Chest injuries are more common in higher impact accidents, such as trucking accidents.
 Patients might suffer from broken ribs and collapsed lungs.
 These can cause immediate problems such as internal bleeding and damage to the internal organs, abdomen, and pelvis.
 Those with preexisting heart problems are also at risk of going into traumatic cardiac arrest.
 These types of severe chest injuries require medical attention immediately.

 Car accidents also commonly result in injuries to the arms, legs, hands, and feet.
 Victims can suffer from broken bones, sprains, cuts, and ligament damage.
 Car accidents can also lead to emotional distress for drivers and passengers involved such as increased anxiety, depression, and post-traumatic stress disorder.